 The maya learned by observing nature, the stars and their cyclic repetitions, which made them recognized mathematicians y astronomers.
 The important buildings were built with the purpose of staging their cosmology, relying on the trajectory of the stars and the different forms of shadows that the sun can create on buildings.

-These visual games they are known as Archaeoastronomical phenomena, and we find them in various cultures of the Planet.
+These visual games they are known as Archaeoastronomical phenomena, and we find them in various cultures on the planet.
 They are pure mathematics, a beauty.
-The most notorious examples in the Mayan world of the equinoxes are the shadow cast in the form of a snake, emulating Kukulcan, lowering the Chichén Itzá Castle, and the sun star rising in Dzibilchaltun.
+The most notorious examples in the Mayan world of the equinoxes are the shadow projected in the shape of a serpent, emulating Kukulcán, descending the Chichén Itzá Castle, and the sun rising in Dzibilchaltun.

 Equinoxes and solstices in Mayan cities

-During the equinoxes y solstices, solar phenomena, some of these visual games are observed in cities such as those mentioned Chichén Itzá and Dziblichaltún, Mayapán, Edzná, Uxmal, Uaxactún, Palenque.
+During the equinoxes y solstices, solar phenomena, some of these visual games are observed in cities such as the aforementioned Chichén Itzá and Dziblichaltún, Mayapán, Edzná, Uxmal, Uaxactún, Palenque.
 In fact, in most Mayan cities We could find some visual reference.

 Some archeological zones extend their schedules on these special dates, but don't be disappointed if the INAH, institution that manages the archaeological zones, does not do it in many, leaving many curious travelers without enjoying this marvel.